-Having demonstrated that solving these problems has important implications for all areas of social science research, we now turn to the task of demonstrating that we have used rigorous and appropriate methods to construct a new dataset to measure each of these concepts of interest.
-We close with several demonstrations of how our new estimates can be applied by scholars to improve their research.
+Having demonstrated why we need new, more complete and informative estimates on GDP, GDP-per-capita and population, we now turn to the task of demonstrating that we have used rigorous and appropriate methods to construct a new dataset to measure each of these concepts of interest.
+We close with several demonstrations of how this data can be applied by scholars to improve their research.
+Specifically, we show how the relationship between development and democracy, war, and repression have varied over time.